xicocaio/web_scraper/README.md

-# web_scraper
+# Web Scraper
-Simple web scraper with google bigquery integration
+Simple web scraper with Google BigQuery integration

 ## Stack

 The stack bellow was used mostly due to it's ease of installation, configuration and also efficiency and portability.
 * Language: Python (3.5.2)
-* Cloud Service: Google Cloud BigQuery
+* Cloud Service: Google Cloud BigQuery (1.5.0)

 ## Pre-installation